hAbd0u/github-repository-template/README.md

 # Github repository template
 ------------

-This will a template for your future repository, many developers when they want to share thier project they don't know what to write on it.
+This will a template for your future repository, many developers when they want to share their project they don't know what to write on it.
-By using this template you can easly decide what to keep and what to remove, it is not necessary to keep all those sections.
+By using this template you can easily decide what to keep and what to remove, it is not necessary to keep all those sections.

 ## Available templates
 The following templates are available.